PowerShell/PSDscResources/README.md

 * [Group](#group): Provides a mechanism to manage local groups on a target node.
 * [Service](#service): Provides a mechanism to configure and manage Windows services on a target node.
 * [User](#user): Provides a mechanism to manage local users on a target node.
-* [WindowsFeature](#windowsfeature): Provides a mechanism to install or uninstall windows roles or features on a target node.
+* [WindowsFeature](#windowsfeature): Provides a mechanism to install or uninstall Windows roles or features on a target node.
 * [WindowsOptionalFeature](#windowsoptionalfeature): Provides a mechanism to enable or disable optional features on a target node.
-* [WindowsPackageCab](#windowspackagecab): Provides a mechanism to install or uninstall a package from a windows cabinet (cab) file on a target node.
+* [WindowsPackageCab](#windowspackagecab): Provides a mechanism to install or uninstall a package from a Windows cabinet (cab) file on a target node.
 * [WindowsProcess](#windowsprocess): Provides a mechanism to start and stop a Windows process.

 ### Resources that Work on Nano Server